adap/flower/examples/mxnet-from-centralized-to-federated/README.md

 This introductory example for Flower uses MXNet, but you're not required to be a MXNet expert to run the example.
 The example will help you to understand how Flower can be used to build federated learning use cases based on an existing MXNet project.

+Note: Currently this example does not work on arm64 machines (including M1/M2 macs).
+Let us know if you made it work!

 ## Project Setup

 Start by cloning the example project.
 We prepared a single-line command that you can copy into your shell which will checkout the example for you: